 Suspended students may not attend school-sponsored functions on or off campus during the suspension, including weekends.
 Such exclusions include field trips, competitions, social events, etc.

 Students suspended from school are expected to keep up with course material to avoid getting too far behind.
-They will be allowed to submit assignments by the appropriate deadlines if the assignments can be completed and submitted without being on campus.
-When students return from suspension, they will be allowed to make up work pertaining to major grades only, such as tests, if the work could not be completed from home.
+When students return from suspension, they will be allowed to make up work pertaining to major grades only, such as tests.
 To take advantage of this opportunity, they must make arrangements with their teachers within three (3) school days of their return to school.
 Failure to contact teachers and make specific arrangements will waive the right to make up the work.
 To avoid an unnecessary burden for teachers, they are not obligated to repeat classroom lectures or provide private tutoring to students for material missed while not in class.

 Upon completion of suspension, students returning to school must make an appointment with the school official who handled the suspension to discuss returning to school and any additional restrictions that may apply.
 Parents may also be requested to consult with the MSMS official.